fontforge/fontforge.github.io/en-US/about/faq.md

 If you make all your stems be the same height then the accent should be properly centered.

+## I made all the letters, but the font is still printing missing glyph characters!

+Some font viewers require that all the A–Z letters are made, plus all the numbers and punctuation marks like & or " and etc.

+## How do I set the space character?

+The space character is found right before the exclamation point.
+It's marked with a black diamond with a question mark inside.
+You set the space width by dragging the advance width just like with any other glyph.

+## Where's the euro symbol?

+By default, fontforge starts a new project with a Latin-1 encoding (ISO 8859-1).
+This covers the entire english alphabet, west European accents, and a few nordic glyphs, plus various symbols and fractions.
+The euro symbol was invented after ISO 8859-1 was, so they stuck it all the way down in position 8,364 along with some other miscellaneous currency symbols.
+The euro symbol is also found right with the other Latin-1 glyphs if you set the encoding mode to Latin-0 (ISO 8859-15).

+## What happened to the French Œ?

+Œ is for some reason found Latin Extended-A, the block below Latin-1, if you set your encoding mode to something like Unicode BMP (ISO 10646-1).

+## Why is the glyph table so long when I turn on Unicode BMP/Full???

+Because Unicode is long.
+It contains over a hundred thousand glyph slots.
+Most of them are Chinese and Japanese characters, and there's also blocks of Greek, Cyrillic ("Russian"), Cherokee, and even Egyptian hieroglyphic characters.
+That doesn't mean you can just ignore everything after the þ character though.
+Many English punctuation marks like —, –, †, the quotation marks, and mathematical operators like the minus sign are found 'beneath the fold'.
+An easy way to access them is to set your encoding mode to something like the Adobe Standard or Macintosh Latin.

 ## Why does ttf2afm crash on FontForge ttf files?